redballoonsecurity/ofrak/docs/README.md

 OFRAK documentation comes from two sources: manually-written markdown files in `docs/`, and automatically-extracted from docstrings in the code.

-For writing docstrings that will display well, see the contributor guidelines [here](https://ofrak.com/docs/contributor-guide/python.html#docstrings) and [here](https://ofrak.com/docs/contributor-guide/getting-started.html#docstring-conventions).
-The list of packages whose docstrings are extracted can be found [here](https://github.com/redballoonsecurity/ofrak/blob/master/docs/gen_ref_nav.py#L69-L74).
+For writing docstrings that will display well, see the [contributor guidelines](https://ofrak.com/docs/contributor-guide/python.html#docstrings).
+The list of packages whose docstrings are extracted can be found [in the script that does the extraction](https://github.com/redballoonsecurity/ofrak/blob/master/docs/gen_ref_nav.py#L69-L74).

 To add a markdown file to the docs, first write the documentation as a markdown file in the `docs/` directory of the repo.
 Then, add it to the documentation nav bar by [editing the `nav` property of `mkdocs.yml`](https://github.com/redballoonsecurity/ofrak/blob/master/mkdocs.yml#L50).